 New National-led Administration announcedPrime Minister

-Prime Minister John Key today announced the incoming National-led Government’s new Ministry.
+Prime Minister John Key today announced the National-led Government’s new Ministry as it prepares to begin its third term in office.

 Other changes include:

-“The support party Ministerial roles have already been announced, but I want to acknowledge again their contribution to the formation of a strong, stable, National-led Government.”
+“The support party Ministerial and Under Secretary roles have already been announced, but I want to acknowledge again their contribution to the formation of a strong, stable National-led Government.”

-The new Ministry will be sworn in at Government House in Wellington on Wednesday morning.
+The new Ministry will be sworn in at Government House in Wellington at 11am on Wednesday morning.